 I have 37 years' experience of working with people in personal difficulties, in particular relationship issues, trauma, depression, anxiety and other mental health difficulties, family break-up, foster/residential care and adoption.
 I believe that we all have our own set of experiences, memories, hopes and difficulties and I get real satisfaction from seeing clients gain an understanding of their issues, work out what options might be open for them, and either resolve or largely come to terms with those difficulties.

-I believe absolutely that for counselling to work, there should be a relationship where you, as my client, feel valued and respected so that, whatever you might say, I can hear it and help you work through whatever issues that you might want to talk about.
+I believe that for counselling to work, there should be a relationship where you, as my client, feel valued and respected so that, whatever you might say, I can hear it and help you work through whatever issues that you might want to talk about.
 I would like to think that I offer a warm welcome to all clients, but I appreciate that it can take time (for some longer than others) for a client to feel a sense of trust in the counsellor.

 I am a registered member of the British Association for Counselling and Psychotherapy and I work in accordance with the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy, respecting all parts of the framework, but in particular client confidentiality.

 The client groups I work with:

-I warmly welcome all clients, both male and female, and from all age groups, from any ethnic or religious background.
-I offer both individual and couples counselling and I have done some work with families.
-As the lead counsellor in a large secondary school, I worked with a great many teenagers and I continue to enjoy work with children and young people.
+I warmly welcome all clients, both men and women, and from all age groups, from any ethnic or religious background.
+I offer individual and couples counselling.
+As the lead counsellor in a large secondary school, I worked with many teenagers and I continue to enjoy work with children and young people.
 The premises I use are wheelchair-accessible.